 Oak Wood Uses

-Because of its strength, durability, and workability, Oak is a common choice of timber for furniture-making as well as for flooring and other construction work.
+Oak wood properties such as its strength, durability, and workability, makes it a common choice of timber for furniture-making as well as for flooring and other construction work.
 Basically, it can be used in a wide range of applications, ranging from basic work such as home construction to specialty projects like crafting and making kitchen appliances.
 Since white oak has decent resistance to water and moisture, it is also commonly used for making wine barrels and boats.

 Other common uses of oak wood/timber include flooring, cabinetry, interior trim, boatbuilding, wine barrels, and veneering.